Please note: ELFI customer service will have adjusted holiday hours on 12/28/24 and 12/31/24. Please click the button the learn more.

 4) What fees do you charge?

-Origination and application fees and prepayment penalties are common.
+Some lenders may charge origination and application fees and prepayment penalties.
 Before applying for a loan, ask prospective lenders which fees they charge.
 Avoiding lenders with high fees can help you keep more money in your pocket, and you won’t be penalized if you decide you want to repay your loan early.
 Note that ELFI doesn’t charge any origination, application, or prepayment fees.

 5) Is my degree or school eligible?